GUARANTEED DEPARTURES

 Comprehensive Trek Guide

-Mount Lhotse is a close neighbour of Mount Everest that lies at near proximity of 3 km south of Mount Everest, separated by the South Col. In Tibetan it means the south face.
+Mount Lhotse is a close neighbour of Mount Everest that lies at near distance of 3 km south of Mount Everest, separated by the South Col. In Tibetan, it means the south face.
 Lhotse massif comprises mainly three peaks: Lhotse East or middle, Lhotse Shar, and Lhotse.
-The summits of the Lhotse and Everest mountains are connected by the South.
+The summits of the Lhotse and Everest mountains are connected by the South Col.

-Although mount lies in the Mount Everest's massif it is considered an independent mountain which is the 4th highest mountain in the world.
+Although Mount Everest lies in Mount Everest's massif, it is considered an independent mountain, which is the 4th-highest mountain in the world.
 The Lhotse South Face is also one of the largest mountain faces in the world.
-It has the gigantic height of 8,516 m which was first attempted to climb by mountaineers but succeeded only in 1984 by the Swiss team.
+It has the gigantic height of 8,516 m, which was first attempted to climb by mountaineers but succeeded only in 1984 by the Swiss team.

 Meals: Dinner